rosesolow/Advanced-Digital-Design/README.md

 Two AI chatbots trained on seperate datasets communicating with each other via morse code.
 AI chatbots built with chatterbot library using seq2seq NLP.
 Morse code displayed by flashing LEDs on Arduino Uno microcontroller via serial communication from PC.

+Project 2 (hands.py):
+Capture images of hands from camera and project them onto wall of handprints